bottledcode/RFC/drafts/function-autoloading.md

 1. is called in an unqualified form (e.g., `strlen()`)
 2. is not defined locally or globally

-then the autoloader will be called exactly once.
+3. and an autoloader is registered with the SPL_AUTOLOAD_FUNCTION type

-This prevents unnecessary calls from being made to the autoloader, as PHP searches in the "local" scope and the "global" scope.
+then the autoloader will be called with the current namespace prepended to the function name.
-If the function is _still_ not defined after this search, then the autoloader will be called with the current namespace prepended to the function name.
+If the autoloader chooses to look up the "basename" of the function, it may do so.

 Example `PSR-4-style` (one function per file) function autoloader: